Click to start searching

 Setting up an unincorporated organisation

-If your group has decided not to incorporate as a separate body, it may operate as an unincorporated association.
+If your group has decided not to incorporate as a separate body, it can instead operate as an unincorporated association.

 An unincorporated association is a group of people that have come together to further a common interest or purpose without forming any separate legally-recognised structure.
 They have not gone through an incorporation process so the unincorporated group doesn’t have its own legal identity and it will not have the word ‘Incorporated’, ‘Inc.’, ‘Limited’, or ‘Ltd’ after its name.

-Whether an unincorporated group should incorporate (or not) is an important consideration that should be reviewed from time to time, especially if the size or nature of the group’s activities changes (for example, the group decides that it wants to employ a paid staff member or enter into binding contractual arrangements).
+Whether an unincorporated group should incorporate (or not) is an important consideration that should be reviewed from time to time, especially if the size or nature of the group’s activities changes (for example, the group decides that it wants to employ a paid staff member or enter into binding contractual arrangements like obtaining insurance or a lease).

 While it may seem easier (and less costly) for your organisation to remain unincorporated, there are important benefits that flow from incorporation.